-Depending on when you register, you will have a minimum of 6 months, and a maximum of 18 months, to complete any End of Course Assessment, interactive activities, exercises, and quizzes.
+Depending on when you register, you will have a minimum of 6 months, and a maximum of 18 months, to study the course and complete any End of Course Assessment, interactive activities, exercises, and guizzes.

 Where your course has an End of Course Assessment, you must submit the assessment before the final submission date, which is indicated on your course website, and usually 20 calendar days before the course end date.